Samsara (NYSE:IOT) Releases FY 2023 Earnings Guidance

-Samsara (NYSE:IOT – Get Rating) last announced its quarterly earnings results on Wednesday, March 2nd.
-The company reported ($0.05) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.02.
+Samsara (NYSE:IOT – Get Rating) last released its quarterly earnings data on Wednesday, March 2nd.
+The company reported ($0.05) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.07) by $0.02.
+On average, research analysts predict that Samsara will post -0.26 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of the company.
-Bank of America Corp DE purchased a new stake in shares of Samsara during the fourth quarter valued at $38,000.
-Cubist Systematic Strategies LLC purchased a new stake in shares of Samsara during the fourth quarter valued at $195,000.
-The Manufacturers Life Insurance Company purchased a new stake in shares of Samsara during the fourth quarter valued at $281,000.
-Weiss Multi Strategy Advisers LLC purchased a new stake in shares of Samsara during the fourth quarter valued at $554,000.
-Finally, Virtu Financial LLC purchased a new stake in shares of Samsara during the fourth quarter valued at $600,000.
-28.80% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Bank of America Corp DE acquired a new stake in Samsara in the 4th quarter valued at $38,000.
+Cubist Systematic Strategies LLC acquired a new stake in Samsara in the 4th quarter valued at $195,000.
+The Manufacturers Life Insurance Company acquired a new stake in Samsara in the 4th quarter valued at $281,000.
+Weiss Multi Strategy Advisers LLC acquired a new stake in Samsara in the 4th quarter valued at $554,000.
+Finally, Virtu Financial LLC acquired a new stake in Samsara in the 4th quarter valued at $600,000.
+28.80% of the stock is currently owned by hedge funds and other institutional investors.

 Samsara Inc is a company developing and building sensor systems that utilizes wireless sensors with remote networking and cloud-based analytics.
 Samsara Inc is based in United states.